gmzgian/Worldwide-Labour-Force-Data-PROJECT/README.md

 ## Development Steps
-1. Started a Google Cloud Platform [free account](https://cloud.google.com/free/docs/free-cloud-features#free-trial)
+1. Started a Google Cloud Platform [free account](https://cloud.google.com/free/docs/free-cloud-features#free-trial).
-2. Created of a Virtual Machine (Linux) and a GCP project with the name and followed the advanced steps in [here](GCP_setup/gcp_overview_setup.md)
+2. Created of a Virtual Machine (Linux) and a GCP project with the name and followed the advanced steps in [here](GCP_setup/gcp_overview_setup.md).
-3. Made sure the follwing software is installed in the machine: Docker and Docker-Compose, Python 3 (e.g. via Anaconda), Terraform
+3. Made sure the follwing software is installed in the machine: Docker and Docker-Compose, Python 3 (e.g. via Anaconda), Terraform.
-4. Created a workflow using Prefect as orchestrator to download data from the ILOSTAT website and upload it to Google Cloud Storage (data lake).
+4. Created a workflow using Prefect as orchestrator to download data from the ILOSTAT website, transform it into a .parquet file and upload it to Google Cloud Storage (data lake).
 Follow [these steps](https://github.com/gmzgian/Worldwide-Labour-Force-Project/edit/main/Data_Fetch_&_Orchestration/README.md) to orchestrate, parameterize and schedule this workflow.
-5. Move the tables to Google BigQuery.
-6.
+5. Uploaded two tables (Working-age population by sex, age and education (thousands) & Average monthly earnings of employees by sex and economic activity) to Google CLoud Storage and copied them over to Google BigQuery (Data warehouse).
+Parameters are commented at the end of the code [parameterized_etl_web_to_gcs_project.py](Data_Fetch_&_Orchestration/parameterized_etl_web_to_gcs_project.py).
+6. From BigQuery, I developed a [Tableau Prep Builder flow](Tableau Prep & Tableau Dashboard/DE_zoomcamp_project_UNION_cleansing_transformation.tflx) that automatically transforms & cleans the data from each table, unions them and then joins a [country_look_up table](Tableau Prep & Tableau Dashboard/Country lookup file.xlsx).
+Once the flow has run, it spits out a signle, new, ready-to-analyze table into Google BigQuery again.
+7. Developed a [dashboard] using Tableau by loading the brand new table created by the Tableau Prep builder flow.
+In the dashboard I analyze the gender pay gaps, education gaps from year 2012 to year 2022 by buidling 6 different graphs (tiles).

+### Thank you for taking the time to learn more about my project :)